A:

 Schedule 8 (legal or other professional services)

-Adriatic Land 5 Ltd v Long Leaseholders at Hippersley Point [2023] UKUT 271 (LC): Paragraph 9 of Schedule 8 provided protection against service charges which would otherwise be payable in respect of legal or other professional services relating to the liability or potential liability of any person incurred as a result of a relevant defect, including the cost of obtaining legal advice, or in connection with proceedings before a court or tribunal, arbitration or mediation.
+Adriatic Land 5 Limited v The Long Leaseholders at Hippersley Point [2025] EWCA Civ 856: Paragraph 9 of Schedule 8 provided protection against service charges which would otherwise be payable in respect of legal or other professional services relating to the liability or potential liability of any person incurred as a result of a relevant defect, including the cost of obtaining legal advice, or in connection with proceedings before a court or tribunal, arbitration or mediation.
+Such protection extended to the costs of a dispensation application under section 20ZA of the Landlord and Tenant Act 1985 [44 – 47].

 Schedule 8 (retrospective effect)